laminas-api-tools/documentation/intro/getting-started.md

 }
 ```

-Apigility defaults to [JSON](http://www.json.org/).
+API Tools defaults to [JSON](http://www.json.org/).
 If you specify a different media type in the
 `Accept` header, it reports that it cannot handle it.
 (You can configure your service later to
 handle other media types, however.)